 Let me tell you, darling, with a positive attitude, no procrastination, and the patience to live into your answer — you can jump any roadblock.
 It will simply take time.
 Don’t be hard on yourself.
 Persistence and perseverance pay off.

 When I learned thirteen years ago over the phone from my doctor I had two forms of serious cancer, I was faced with a serious roadblock that could have easily ruined my life.
 I felt robbed of joy and filled with fear.
 I had two major cancer operations in two weeks.
 The surgeries were a piece of cake compared to my emotional road to recovery.

 The ball to remove the roadblock was in my court.
 I am not discounting my husband’s and family’s support, but I was the only one who could successfully jump this hurdle.
 How did I do it?

-I ate well, I was proactive about my health, I exercised, and never missed my body check and mammogram, etc. As well, I lived an active positive life doing even more than I did before I learned I had Cancer.
-I started www.honeygood.com, became an author, traveled the world with my Ultimate Concierge, friends and our Grands, enjoyed our family and friends, and never left home without a spritz of my favorite perfume and my red lipstick.
+I ate well, I was proactive about my health, I exercised, and never missed my body check and mammogram, etc. As well, I lived an active positive life doing even more than I did before I learned I had cancer.
+I started www.honeygood.com, became an author, traveled the world with my Ultimate Concierge, friends, and traveled with our Grands, enjoyed our family and friends, and never left home without a spritz of my favorite perfume and my red lipstick.
 I kept a smile on my face and was grateful for everything in my life.
-Thinking back to the day I heard, “You have Cancer,” I never felt sorry for myself or said, “Why me?”
+Thinking back to the day I heard, “You have cancer,” I never felt sorry for myself or said, “Why me?”